 Medical information and immunizations are required.
 The College (School) does not accept exemptions for immunizations.
-The College (School) will consider an immune titer (lab work that shows immunity to the diseases for which immunizations are required) or a physician’s statement/recommendation if the patient has history/family history of adverse reaction to immunizations.
-A waiver for the meningitis immunization is permitted because it is not yet a state-required immunization.
+The College (School) will consider an immune titer (lab work that shows immunity to the diseases for which immunizations are required), or a physician’s statement/recommendation if the patient has history/family history of adverse reaction to immunizations.

-The following immunizations are required: Hepatitis B series; diphtheria; tetanus diphtheria booster within the last ten years from date of enrollment in School of the Ozarks; polio series; measles, mumps, rubella series.
-A tuberculosis skin test is required within the last year from the date of enrollment.
-A meningitis immunization is recommended, but not yet required (a waiver is accepted for this immunization).
+The following immunizations are required: Hepatitis B series; diphtheria; tetanus diphtheria booster within the last ten years from date of enrollment in School of the Ozarks; polio series; measles, mumps, rubella series; Meningococcal Conjugate; and varicella series.

 All visitors, including parents, must report to the office when entering the building.
 Former students and guests must have prior approval from the Dean of the Lab School in order to visit during the school day.